zio/zio-http/docs/dsl/handler_aspect.md

   HandlerAspect.interceptHandlerStateful(incomingTime)(outgoingTime)
 ```

-By attaching this middleware to any route, we can see the response time in the `X-Response-Time` header:
+By attaching this handler aspect to any route, we can see the response time in the `X-Response-Time` header:

 ```bash
 $ curl -X GET 'http://127.0.0.1:8080/hello' -i